Customers eligible for Rate GD

 Billing for Rate GD includes the following:

 - An amount for the energy in kilowatthours (kWh) consumed during the period in question.
-Two different prices apply:
+The price that applies depends on the season:

 - An amount for the power in kilowatts (kW) measured during the period in question.
 The minimum billing demand is equal to the highest real power demand during the 24 consecutive monthly periods ending at the end of the consumption period in question.

 Rate GD is a monthly rate, which means the amount billed for power is based on a 30‑day period.

 If applicable, the following may lower your bill:

 Credit for supply at medium or high voltage

 Hydro‑Québec’s rates assume that electricity will be supplied at low voltage.
 If you have equipment to step down the voltage of the electricity delivered to you or if you use electricity at medium or high voltage, that means reduced costs for Hydro‑Québec.
 In return, you receive a monthly credit on your demand charge.
 The credit is determined according to the supply voltage.